danforthcenter/plantcv/docs/transform_checkerboard_calibration.md

 ## Checkerboard calibration

-This fucntion uses images of checkerboards to correct distortions introduced by cameras.
+This function uses images of checkerboards to correct distortions introduced by cameras.
 The checkerboard calibration works best with > 10 checkerboard images at different angles to the camera and in different areas of the field of view.

 **plantcv.transform.checkerboard_calib**(*img_path, col_corners, row_corners*)